Blog | Lydon Lab

 Can your friends improve your health?
 In a study examining friendships and their influence on well-being, Yücel and Dincer (2024) identified links between positive and negative relational self-changes, friendship quality, and well-being.
 Relational self-changes refer to changes in the way a person sees themself due to a close relationship.
 A friend motivating you to engage in personal growth (e.g, going to therapy) is an example of a desirable and positive self-change.
 Conversely, a friend influencing you to engage in more negative behaviors (e.g, binge drinking) is an example of a maladaptive and negative self-change.

 306 undergraduate students completed a survey assessing the quality of their best friendship, relational self-changes in their best friendship, and overall well-being.
 Results demonstrated that higher quality friendships were associated with more positive self-changes, less negative self-changes, and greater well-being.
 Findings highlight the power that friendships have on well-being, emphasizing the importance of fostering high-quality friendships.
-So, if you value your wellbeing, choose your friends wisely – but more importantly, choose to invest time and effort into building fulfilling relationships with those friends.

 Citation: Yücel, E., & Dincer, D. (2024).
 Transformative power of friendships: Examining the relationships among friendship quality, self-change, and well-being.
 Personal Relationships. https://doi.org/10.1111/pere.12536.